sovrynn/ecdo/3-FORECASTING/README.md

 # TODO

-- investigate additional data feeds related to the ECDO such as temperature
+investigate additional data feeds related to the ECDO that can help with monitoring
+- temperature
+- storms
+- auroras
+- geomagnetic field